Ageism: Accusations of ageism

 In a 2005 interview, actor Pierce Brosnan cited ageism as one of the contributing factors as to why he was not asked to continue his role as James Bond in the Bond film Casino Royale, released in 2006.

-Also, successful singer and actress Madonna spoke out in her 50s about ageism and her fight to defy the norms of society.
+Singer and actress Madonna spoke out in her 50s about ageism and her fight to defy the norms of society.
 In 2015, BBC Radio 1 were accused of ageism after the station did not add her new single to their playlist.
 Similarly, Sex and the City star Kim Cattrall has also raised the issue of ageism.